 The prophet Jeremiah and many other Biblical characters write poignant words about the necessity of being strong minded and soft hearted.

-Strong minds are vital in protection soft hearts.
-Soft minds force ones to have hard hearts for protection.
+Strong minds are vital in the protection of soft hearts.
+Soft minds force one to have a hard heart for protection.

 In today’s culture, the norm is soft minds and hard hearts.
-Children are forced to grow hard hearts because we are not teaching strong minds.
+Children are forced to grow hard hearts because we are not teaching them how to have strong minds.

-Self-control and personal disciple are not being taught or lived by adults.
+Self-control and personal disciple are not being taught or lived by adults either.
 Jeremiah warned Judah to change their ways.

 As I read Jeremiah I am forced to examine both my mind and my heart.